Tempe police teamed up with Nevada authorities this week to bust the Yoki A Ma' medical marijuana club, arresting six people.

 We'll let you know if prosecutors move forward with the case.

-Craig Sherf just returned our call, saying he thinks police moved prematurely against his club because of Horne's pending lawsuit.
+Craig Scherf just returned our call, saying he thinks police moved prematurely against his club because of Horne's pending lawsuit.
 He's been before Superior Court Judge Dean Fink, who's overseeing the case, every few weeks since Horne filed the action.

 He says he's never smoked the stuff, despite having a card for his spinal problems.

-Sherf also wanted to clarify the report of firearms: None of the guns were found at the club, he says.
+Scherf also wanted to clarify the report of firearms: None of the guns were found at the club, he says.
 Besides a gun found at his health clinic next door, he says police are counting guns found and seized during a traffic stop five weeks ago outside of Kingman.

-In that stop, Sherf says detectives believed he was coming back from Las Vegas with a load of marijuana.
+In that stop, Scherf says detectives believed he was coming back from Las Vegas with a load of marijuana.
 After a drug dog went through the car, all that was found was a gram of pot mixed with some pipe tobacco.

 The club is closed, for now.